 It eventually became quite a large pile of waste material, known as spoil.
 Later the top of the pile was flattened and it is now a favourite place for sheep to graze.

 Beneath this hill are actually four tunnels – a canal tunnel and three railway tunnels.
-The shaft and the spoil heap, and possibly this house, all relate to the construction of the railway tunnels.
+The shaft and the spoil heap relate to the construction of the railway tunnels.

 Look on the map to see the lines of the tunnel as well as the spoil heaps and air shafts on both sides of Standedge.